$ openstack subnet set --dns-nameserver 0.0.0.0 <subnet_id>

 Specifies the name of the file contained the YAML manifest.

-To ensure the use of a container namespace master interface, specify the linkInContainer
+To use a container namespace master

 An example use case for utilizing this feature is to create multiple VLANs based on SR-IOV VFs.
 To do so, begin by creating an SR-IOV network and then define the network attachments for the VLAN interfaces.